How to Grind Coffee Beans Without a Grinder: 6 Simple Ways (with your hands)

 Yes, you can grind coffee in a blender.
 Essentially, a blender is just a motor-driven, spinning blade (much like a blade grinder).
 Though these blades come in different shapes and sizes, it doesn’t matter much with coffee.
 As discussed in the article, however, a blender can run the risk of overheating the oils in your coffee, causing it to go stale more quickly.
 Grind in bursts, and shake the blender from side to side to help distribute the grinds evenly.

-Yes, you can grind coffee in a food processor.
+Yes, you can grind your coffee beans in a processor or any food processing apparatus that comes with a blade.
 You can use it to get a medium-fine grind with some consistency if you practice a bit.
 Let the processor go to work on your beans for a few minutes and you’ll get a medium-fine grind.
-This is perfect for most pour over brew methods, but it is a little too fine for a standard drip coffee maker.
+This is perfect for most pour over brew methods, but it is a little too fine for a standard dripper.
 You can use this grind in a drip brewer, but it will give your coffee a stronger, more pungent flavor.
 To compensate, try slightly shortening your brew time or lowering the brew temperature.

 A burr grinder is better for grinding coffee beans because of its design.
 In simplest terms, a burr grinder is two abrasive surfaces slightly spaced apart and rotating in different directions.
 The beans fall between these two surfaces, which break up the beans until they are small enough to pass through.
 Grinding this way allows substantial control and consistency of particle size.
 With a blender or processor, you have very little control and get little consistency in grind size.